Regulation of school age childcare services

 Management and staffing

-All staff, students and volunteers who have access to a child must have vetting disclosure from the National Vetting Bureau, known as Garda vetting.
-Childminders (other than those exempted from registration – see above) must also have Garda vetting.
+All staff, students and volunteers who have access to a child must be Garda vetted.
+Childminders (other than those exempted from registration – see above) must also be Garda vetted

-All registered childcare services, must have another person available at all time to assist in case of emergency.
+All registered childcare services must have another person available at all times to assist in case of emergency.

 Ratios of early years children allowed in centre-based